-Combative listening happens when we either listen for openings to take the floor, or for weak points when we may attack the speaker.
+Combative listening happens when we either listen for openings to take the floor, or for weak points when we may or for weak points when we may attack the speaker.
 This happens more often when we are interested in getting our own point across rather than understanding someone else's view.